Kore-Collective-Pty-Ltd/Universal-Financial-Identifier-UFID/paystack-node/README.md

 # Paystack Node Example

 This is a simple Node.js project that demonstrates how to send funds using the Paystack API and receive webhook updates.
+Incoming webhooks are verified using your Paystack secret key.

 ## Setup